Optimal Control of thermally noisy quantum gates in a multilevel system: Optimal Control Theory (OCT) for quantum channels

 We consider a driven quantum system that evolves unitarily and is controlled only through the ancilla degree of freedom, as shown in Fig. \ref{fig: System-ancila-bath}.

 The inclusion of ancillas increases the dimension of the Hilbert space, which directly impacts the ability to obtain high-fidelity solutions in the noiseless limit.
 This added complexity manifests as a more rugged control landscape in the enlarged Hilbert space \cite{bondar2022globally}.
+As a result, the search for high-fidelity solutions depends crucially on the initial random guess.

 To facilitate the search and break possible hidden symmetry, we introducing a small, static, direct interaction ${\boldsymbol{\mathcal H}}_{uc}$.
 With this addition, we successfully realize the target unitary and uncover a small family of pulse solutions that differ in their temporal structures yet yield comparable figures of merit.